leomarlo/voting-registry-contracts/README.md

 - non-binary-options (NBO)
 - ...

-A list of maintained implementations:
+A list of maintained implementations (contract testing is outsourced to [voting-registry](https://github.com/leomarlo/voting-registry)):

-- snapshot vote (YN/DUR)
+1. snapshot vote (YN/DUR)
-- majority vote with deadline and implementation (YN/DUR/IMP)
+2. majority vote with implementation (YN/DUR/IMP)

+**1. Snapshot Vote**: The snapshot vote is an implementation of the off-chain voting that simply records votes with two options (Yes or No) and has a non-adjustable deadline of 5 days.

+**2. Majority vote with implementation**: This is a simple majority vote.
+The implementation calldata is passed into the creation of the voting instance and stored as a hash.
+After a deadline of 5 days has passed and the majority voted in favor of implementation, anyone can trigger the implement function using the correct calldata as a key.

 ## Voting Registry Contract System